ujjwalguptaofficial/jsstore.docs/content/tutorial/insert/index.md

 })
 ```

+👉 when validation is false - it only checks and update : `autoincrement` and `default` value.

 #### skipDataCheck

 Do not check or change anything in data.
 By default value is false.

-If supplied true, this will directly insert data without checking any thing like datatype, auto increment etc. This is useful in case - where you want to insert huge record at a time.
+If supplied true, this will directly insert data without checking any thing like datatype, auto increment etc. This is useful in case - where you want to insert huge record at a time and doesn't have any constraint on schema.

 ```
 insert({